shejialuo/code_for_study/OS/xv6-riscv/process_and_schedule.md

 `c-proc = 0`.
 When we have finished the `switch` function, the cpu is going to execute the process' code.
 So we must let the control come back to the scheduler when the time interrupt happens.
-Remember in `trap.c`, when the time intrrupt happens, it calls `yield` to give up the CPU.
+Remember in `trap.c`, when the time interrupt happens, it calls `yield` to give up the CPU.

 ```c